SseinArrifai/SseinArrifai/README.md

 Here are some ideas to get you started:

-Student of UTM Kuala Lumpur under the faculty of MJIIT
+-Student of UTM Kuala Lumpur under the faculty of MJIIT